Bike Taxi Garages, East Austin, © A. Henry Rose

 To support this assumption, however, is not impossible.
-I am willing to venture that any society which assumes a hierarchy of wealth distribution (as opposed to a communist scheme) will function most efficiently when certain needs are met (including and specifically socio-psychological needs satisfied by a sense of community) in all quartiles of the distribution—and moreover, that the system functions most efficiently when a mixture of demographics is maintained to provide services and security.
-Jane Jacobs discusses this in her work.
+I am willing to venture that any society which assumes a hierarchy of wealth distribution (as opposed to a communist scheme) will function most efficiently when certain needs are met, specifically the psychological needs satisfied by a sense of community, in all quartiles of the distribution — and moreover, that the system functions most efficiently when a mixture of demographics is maintained to provide services and security (à la Jane Jacobs).

 I suspect this issue will be the exigent crisis facing our generation of young architects, planners, politicians and anyone invested in building community.
 Whether we can resolve the simple fact that dense urban living is both ecologically imperative and inherently expensive will determine much of the fate of the planet.
 Will we find solutions where incentives are not perversely aligned?
 Or must we rely on benevolent policy to subsidize the market in support of moral positions that are unrelentingly threatened by the bottom line.